 The fungus Monascus purpureus ferments washed and cooked rice to generate red yeast rice, which is used to reduce blood cholesterol [3,4].
 In a stable renal-transplant patient receiving cyclosporine therapy, red yeast rice was suspected of causing rhabdomyolysis . (see table 1 for further details).
 Even when given alone, red yeast rice has the potential to induce myopathy .

 Palmetto (Serenoa repens)

-Phytoestrogens, non-steroidal plant-derived chemicals with a mild oestrogenic action, are abundant in soy beans, which are produced from Glycine max (Fabaceae).
+Phytoestrogens, non-steroidal plant-derived chemicals with a mild oestrogenic action, are abundant in soybeans, which are produced from Glycine max (Fabaceae).
 Soy phytoestrogens are said to help with menopausal symptoms, heart disease, and cancer prevention [2,4].
 A patient using warfarin was found to have a lower INR .
-In contrast, a clinical trial in 18 healthy Chinese female volunteers found that a 14-day therapy with soy extract had no effect on the pharmacokinetics of losartan and its active metabolite E-3174 .
+In contrast, a clinical trial in 18 healthy Chinese female volunteers found that a 14-day therapy with soy extract did not affect the pharmacokinetics of losartan and its active metabolite E-3174 .

 Finally, herbal medicines may be utilised by patients who are taking conventional medications at the same time, which might lead to significant side effects.
 Healthcare providers must be well-versed in the expanding body of clinical information about herb-drug interactions.

 Nurture Hope & Healing

 We have sent you an OTP on

 Our Patient care manager will connect with you shortly